2i2c-org/team-compass/engineering/workflow/default-workflow.md

 The general rule is that actions are also work and should be refined and prioritized like any other work.

-As such actions will enter the team's next sprint through the following process:

-1. At the end of the retrospective, the facilitator should create issues representing the actions on the Team's iteration board, in the `Backlog` or `Refined` queue depending on the level of detail/information detailed in the action.

-1. The retro action (having also met the team's Definition of Ready), is discussed during Iteration Planning and if committed, then it is added to the Committed Queue.

-1. Do the work :)

 (coordination:deliverables)=
 ## Deliverables and work issues